RicardoBelchior/MusicBrainzSample/README.md

 - domain: Include the model objects and (if needed) use case classes
 - ui: Activities/Fragments/Views and ViewModels

+The search list activity uses pagination (see DefaultPaginator) in order to display all items from the API.
+The list of albums could also benefit from pagination, but that hasn't been implemented, yet.

 The app uses [Ktor](https://ktor.io/) for accessing the APIs and [Room](https://developer.android.com/training/data-storage/room) for local storage.
 Communication between layers is done